plackyhacker/plackyhacker.github.io/kernel/physical-read-write.md

 If you are reading this then I assume you know how a driver works and how we can connect to it from user-mode.
 If not, feel free to read some of my other posts.
 The symbolic name for the driver is `\\.\EneIo` and the vulnerable IOCTL I decided to target is `0x80102040`.
 Short story: this IOCTL maps the physical memory in kernel-space to a virtual address space in user-space.

-The code snippet below shows how we can map the physical memory space to a virtual allocations:
+The code snippet below shows how we can map the physical memory space to a virtual allocation:

 ```c
 // user-mode data structure